SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart_rs485/readme.md

 - For software-controlled half-duplex mode, when using the RS485 send and receive project, disable "address match enable" and "send address enable" in the UC settings, as shown in the provided snapshots.

+- For Full-duplex mode, when using the RS485 send and receive project, configure transfer mode to "full_duplex", disable "address match enable" and "send address enable" in the UC settings.
+Configure "current_mode = SL_UART_RS485_FULL_DUPLEX_SEND_RECEIVE" in master application to start sending the data to slave and receiving data from slave.
+Configure "current_mode = SL_UART_RS485_FULL_DUPLEX_RECEIVE_SEND" in slave application to start receiving the data from master and sending the data to master.

 - Configuration of UART0 RS485 configs from UC, when hardware controlled half duplex in receive mode is performed.

     > ![Figure: Selecting UC](resources/uc_screen/uart0_rs485_hardware_controlled_half_duplex_receive_mode_uc.png)